MaxGuitet/facebook-credential/README.md

 ````

 ### How to use
-The package provide a simple function `getFacebookCredential([permissions], [callback])` that will trigger the login process and on completion,
-set the `services.facebook` object on the login user.
+The package provide a simple function `getFacebookCredential([permissions], [callback])` that will trigger the login process and on completion, set the `services.facebook` object on the logged in user.
 - `permissions`: (optional) array of strings of the permissions to ask the user for (see full list on [facebook dev website](https://developers.facebook.com/docs/facebook-login/permissions)).
 Default permissions are 'public profile' and 'email address'.
 - `callback(error, result)`: (optional) a function to be called on completion. `result` will be the number of `Meteor.users` affected (normally 1).